 An instant is a specific point on a time line.

 An interval is the timespan between two Instants on a time line, interpreted in context of the associated temporal frame.
-A duration is semi-open: it includes the earlier instant but not the later instant.
+A duration is semi-open: It includes the earlier instant but not the later instant.

-The duration of a interval is the one-dimensional signed distance between its bounding instants.
+The duration of an interval is the one-dimensional signed distance between its bounding instants.
 The magnitude of a length value depends on the temporal frame.

 An epoch is a specified instant that can be used as a reference point to calculate temporal relationships and durations between instants.